Lesson 1: Don’t get greedy with the batter. Stop just over halfway. Don’t you creep to three-fourths! Overfilled cupcake tins make everybody sad.

 In a saucepan set over medium heat, melt together the butter and sugar, stirring to incorporate.
 Transfer the butter/sugar mixture to the bowl of a standing mixer fitted with the paddle attachment.
 Beat the butter and sugar on medium-high speed, until it has lightened a bit in color and is no longer warm to the touch.
 Add the eggs, one at a time, beating well after each addition.
 Beat in the vanilla.

-Alternate adding the flour and buttermilk, starting and ending with flour, until the batter looks smooth and streak-less.
+Whisk the buttermilk into the cocoa powder mixture until smooth.
+Alternate adding the flour and cocoa/buttermilk mixture to the batter, starting and ending with flour, until the batter looks smooth and streak-less.
 Pour devil’s food batter into the prepared cupcake tins, filling each cup just over halfway full.

 Bake until a skewer inserted into the middle of the biggest cupcake comes out clean, about 25 minutes.
 Cool for 15 minutes on a wire rack, then turn out cupcakes onto racks and let cool completely before frosting.